How to Action Customer Feedback Holistically

 3. Make Feedback a Strategic Priority and Escalate as Necessary

-To convince your company to act on customer feedback, it must first be seen as a strategic priority.
-Leaders need to articulate the importance of customer-centricity and tie it to the company’s overall goals.
-For instance, explain how improving customer satisfaction can lead to higher retention rates, increased revenue, or a stronger brand reputation (not to mention lower contact volumes, which translates to saved money).
 When necessary change isn’t happening at an appropriate pace, as in the example above, an escalation path to the C-suite should be expected.
 Escalated issues should be quantified with actual cost numbers so that execs pay attention.

 4. Prioritize Actionable Insights